How Fargo Moorhead Compares

-How “unexpected?” you might ask.
-Well, we’re full of surprises.
 Fargo Moorhead is the crossroads of all the amenities (and opportunities) of a big city with small town culture to boot.
 It’s the kind of culture where you can walk downtown for lunch and run into three people you know.
-And while we can’t quite quantify this type of community, we know that you’d dig it here.
+And while we can’t quite quantify this type of community, we’re pretty sure you’d love it here.

 Ok, let’s talk about a few more things:

 If your interest is cuisine, Fargo Moorhead boasts chain as well as local options.
-If you prefer locally sourced and organic fare, the Prairie Roots Co-op, a member-owned, member-controlled grocery store providing access to natural, organic and locally produced food.
-FM also has three major grocery store chains spread throughout the metro as well as groceries available in box stores as well as wholesale grocery available at the West Fargo Costco.
-From the small bunch of organic bananas to the 20lb sack of potatoes, we have you covered.
+If you prefer locally-sourced and organic fare, the Prairie Roots Co-op, a member-owned, member-controlled grocery store provides access to natural, organic and locally produced food.
+FM also has three major grocery store chains spread throughout the metro as well as wholesale grocery available at Costco in West Fargo.
 (Oh, and don’t even get us started on the farmer’s market options, we’re a bit obsessed.)

 Local and national shopping chains make finding what you need a quick 20-minute drive away from just about anywhere in FM.
-Stores like Walmart and Target have multiple locations across the metro.
 The downtown shopping scene is perfect for finding a one-of-a-kind gift and the West Acres Mall has something that will appeal to each member of the family.

 So how does Fargo Moorhead stack up against other cities?
-Pretty well, if you ask us and folks who’ve moved here recently will tend to agree with you.
+Pretty well, if you ask us and folks who’ve moved here recently will tend to agree.